volumio/docs/docs/02_API/04_REST_API.md

 curl localhost:3000/api/v1/commands/mycommand

 ```
-And of course, _mycommand_ is to be remplaced by the command to be used. (see below)
+And of course, _mycommand_ is to be replaced by the command to be used. (see below)

 ## Available commands